Kitchen Extension Builders in Camberwell (SE5)

 Frequently Asked Questions

-Side return infill on a Victorian terrace (the most common Camberwell project) runs £40,000-£70,000 including foundations, structural roof, glazing, and finishes.
-Wraparound extensions on Victorian villas run £75,000-£120,000.
-Single-storey rear extensions on narrower terraces run £50,000-£85,000.
-Listed Building Consent on Grade II properties along Camberwell Grove typically adds 25-40% to construction cost reflecting heritage materials (lime mortar, slate roofs, timber sash matching) and conservation architect coordination.
-Tree-affected foundations near mature trees on Camberwell Grove add £4,000-£10,000 over standard depths.
-Conservation area planning applications add £206.
-Fixed-price contract before any work starts.
+- Side return infill on a Victorian terrace is the most common Camberwell project, covering foundations, structural roof, glazing, and finishes.
+Wraparound extensions suit Victorian villas with wider plots.
+Single-storey rear extensions work on narrower terraces.
+Listed Building Consent on Grade II properties along Camberwell Grove brings heritage materials into the spec (lime mortar, slate roofs, timber sash matching) and conservation architect coordination.
+Foundations near the mature trees on Camberwell Grove go deeper than standard to stay clear of the active root zone in London Clay.
+Conservation area work needs a full planning application.
+We confirm a fixed price after a free site visit before any work starts.

-If your property is Grade II listed, yes — common on Camberwell Grove, Grove Lane, and parts of Camberwell Green.
+- If your property is Grade II listed, yes.
+This is common on Camberwell Grove, Grove Lane, and parts of Camberwell Green.
 Listed Building Consent applies to any alteration to a listed property, internal or external, and is separate from planning permission.
 Application takes 8-12 weeks at Southwark Council, which has a dedicated conservation team that reviews these applications individually.
 The application runs alongside planning where external work is involved.
-We work with conservation-specialist architects on listed projects and use heritage materials matched to the original — lime mortar pointing, traditional London stock brick, slate roofing, timber sash windows.
-Listed Camberwell extensions typically cost 25-40% more than equivalent work on a non-listed property.
+We work with conservation-specialist architects on listed projects and use heritage materials matched to the original: lime mortar pointing, traditional London stock brick, slate roofing, timber sash windows.
+Listed work carries a higher specification than equivalent work on a non-listed property because of the heritage materials and detailing involved.

-Because they extract moisture from London Clay during dry weather.
+- Because they extract moisture from London Clay during dry weather.
 The mature plane trees and limes along Camberwell Grove and Grove Lane draw significant moisture from the clay subsoil, causing clay shrinkage that triggers subsidence on properties within 1-1.5 times tree height.
 Standard 1.0-1.2 metre strip foundations to Building Regulations Part A don't reach stable bearing strata below the tree's active root zone.
-The structural engineer specifies foundation depth from a trial hole and tree survey — typically 1.5-2.0 metres of trench-fill or short bored piles at £180-£280 per linear metre.
+The structural engineer specifies foundation depth from a trial hole and tree survey, typically 1.5-2.0 metres of trench-fill or short bored piles.
 Tree Preservation Orders are common across the area and removing trees is rarely permitted by Southwark Council.
-Adds £4,000-£10,000 over a tree-free equivalent.

-Three reasons.
+- Three reasons.
 First, planning experience: we handle Listed Building Consent applications alongside Southwark planning on Grade II Camberwell Grove properties, and we know what Southwark's conservation team accepts in the Camberwell Grove, Camberwell Green, and Sceaux Gardens conservation areas.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations including tree-affected foundation design, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including listed building heritage materials, conservation architect coordination, tree-affected foundations, and party wall surveyor fees.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Camberwell Kitchen Extensions